andrey-zherikov/argparse/README.md

 ## Calling the parser

 `argparse` provides `CLI` template to call the parser covering different use cases.
 It has the following signatures:
-- `template CLI(Config config, COMMAND)`—this is main template that provides multiple API (see below) for all supported use cases.
+- `template CLI(Config config, COMMAND)` – this is main template that provides multiple API (see below) for all supported use cases.
-- `template CLI(Config config, COMMANDS...)`—convenience wrapper of the previous template that provides `main` template mixin only for the simplest use case with subcommands.
+- `template CLI(Config config, COMMANDS...)` – convenience wrapper of the previous template that provides `main` template mixin only for the simplest use case with subcommands.
 See corresponding [section](#commands) for details about subcommands.
-- `alias CLI(COMMANDS...) = CLI!(Config.init, COMMANDS)`—alias provided for convenience that allows using default
+- `alias CLI(COMMANDS...) = CLI!(Config.init, COMMANDS)` – alias provided for convenience that allows using default
   `Config`, i.e., `config = Config.init`.

 ### Wrapper for main function